trevorabel/trevorabel.github.io/implementationDesignExplanation.md

     - FileNotFounException

 - May 20, 2020
-  - Completed encryption or decryption choice at the begining of the program
+  - Completed encryption or decryption choice at the beginning of the program
   - Implement recursion within the program to encrypt/decrypt multiple files in one program run
   - Completed the rerouting of the program-created encrypted and decrypted files back to the desktop instead of the java project folder